ivanbgd/codecrafters-bittorrent-rust/README.md

 # Possible Improvements

-- The Bitfiled message is optional, and a peer doesn't need to send it in case it doesn't have any piece, so we should first check if the peer has sent it to us or not.
-Right now we assume it has, because the challenge peers do that during testing.
 - Discover new peers at regular time intervals, but this is not required in the challenge.
 - The [BitTorrent Economics Paper](http://bittorrent.org/bittorrentecon.pdf) (PDF) has more ideas, but none of them are required in this challenge.